lexDAO/LexCorpus/contracts/legal/dao/membership/TUNAA.md

 **Section 8.3 - Communication by electronic means.** Unless otherwise required by law or by agreement, any notice, vote, consent, petition, or other oral or written communication required or permitted can be delivered by electronic means, provided that, in the case where such communication expressly or impliedly requires the signature of the person submitting the communication, means are in place to reasonably assure the authenticity of the signature.

-# Article IX - Interpretation and Amendment of Constitution
+# Article VIII - Interpretation and Amendment of Constitution

 **Section 9.1 - Interpretation.** The [DAO Informal Name] Advisory Group (if formed via vote of [DAO Membership Units Ticker] Members) shall have the power to interpret this Constitution, apply them to particular circumstances, and adopt policies in furtherance of them, provided that all such actions are reasonable and consistent.